Polyps (uterine/cervical)

 Risk Factors for Polyp Development

-Several risk factors can increase the likelihood of developing polyps, including uterine polyps, cervical polyps, and colon polyps.
-A family history of polyps or cancer, such as familial adenomatous polyposis or Lynch syndrome, can significantly raise your risk.
-Other risk factors include inflammatory bowel disease, tobacco use, and a history of breast cancer.
+Several risk factors can increase the likelihood of developing polyps, uterine polyps, cervical polyps and colon polyps.
+A family history of polyps or cancer, such as familial adenomatous polyposis or Lynch syndrome can significantly increase your risk.
+Other risk factors include inflammatory bowel disease, tobacco use and a history of breast cancer.
 Women who are overweight or obese are also at a higher risk of developing uterine polyps.
-Additionally, a history of heavy periods or irregular menstrual bleeding can make women more likely to develop cervical polyps.
-Understanding these risk factors can help in taking proactive steps to monitor and manage your health.
+Women who have had heavy periods or irregular menstrual bleeding are more likely to develop cervical polyps.
+Knowing these risk factors can help you take proactive steps to monitor and manage your health.### How are Uterine and Cervical Polyps Diagnosed?

-At Happiher, a careful and accurate diagnosis is the first step to planning the right treatment.
+At Happiher a careful and accurate diagnosis is the first step to planning the right treatment.

-Diagnosis typically involves:
+Diagnosis involves:

-Pelvic examination (to detect visible cervical polyps)
+• Pelvic examination (to detect visible cervical polyps)

-Transvaginal ultrasound to visualise the uterus and lining
+• Transvaginal ultrasound to visualise the uterus and lining

-Saline infusion sonohysterography (SIS) to highlight polyps inside the womb
+• Saline infusion sonohysterography (SIS) to highlight polyps inside the womb

-Hysteroscopy (direct visualisation of the uterine cavity using a thin camera)
+• Hysteroscopy (direct visualisation of the uterine cavity using a thin camera)

 Hysteroscopy is often the gold standard for diagnosing and treating uterine polyps in the same procedure.

-In some cases, a biopsy may be performed to determine the nature of the polyps and to check for any cancerous changes.
+In some cases a biopsy may be performed to determine the nature of the polyps and to check for any cancerous changes.

 Are Polyps Dangerous?